hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/9- Datasources.md

 Importing resources helps Terraform understand the existing state of those resources, allowing you to further manage and modify them using Terraform.

-Before importing, you need to define the resource in your Terraform configuration, After importing you need to to align its desired state with the actual state.
+`Before importing`, you need to define the resource in your Terraform configuration,

+`After importing` you need to to align its desired state with the actual state.

 __________________________________________________________________________________________